mmakonyela/GALUP/training/1_lu/exercises/m2_exercise3.md

 ## 2. Description

-Normally, the cattle posts will be placed near a water source like borehole so that it will be convenient to water livestock.
-In this exercise, we will help to find out the IDUs of Pandamatenga landscape that are in proximity (within the 1 miles) to a borehole by using the [Select by Location](https://github.com/mogaetkpp/GALUP/blob/master/training/1_lu/modules/module2.md#26-select-by-location) tool.
+Normally, the cattle posts will be placed not close to each other to avaid overstocking and overgrazing, but generally due to constraints, they are placed near a water source like borehole so that it will be convenient to water livestock.
+In this exercise, we will help to find out the IDUs of Pandamatenga landscape that are in proximity (within the 1 miles) to a cattlepost by using the [Select by Location](https://github.com/mogaetkpp/GALUP/blob/master/training/1_lu/modules/module2.md#26-select-by-location) tool.

 ## 3. GIS Dataset